Sergio Boixo

 Sergio Boixo has degrees in computer engineering, philosophy, mathematics, and master and PhD in physics, and is best known for his work on quantum computing.
 He is currently working as Director of Quantum Computing for Google's Quantum Artificial Intelligence Lab, a team he joined in 2013, shortly after its foundation.

 Boixo is a Fellow of the American Physical Society and a corresponding academician of the Royal Academy of Engineering.
+In 2026, he was awarded an honoris causa doctorate by Universida de León.

 Education years

 Boixo began his university education with a computer engineering degree at the newly instituted Faculty of Computer Science (Complutense University of Madrid) from 1993 to 1996.
 He got the best qualifications in that first promotion, being awarded with the Chip de Oro prize for his academic achievements.
 In the meantime, he also took degrees both in philosophy (2002) and mathematics (2003) at the National University of Distance Education (UNED).

 After a traineeship at the European Central Bank as a C++ developer (Frankfurt, 1999), he continued his professional career as a computer engineer in the German banking sector, system architect for Semanticedge, and software consultant and analyst for several international companies.

 He then focused on his academic career, with a specialisation in physics.
 In 2004 he was awarded with a LaCaixa fellowship to specialise in the University of New Mexico and Los Alamos National Laboratory.
 In 2008 he was also awarded a scholarship by the Mutua Madrileña Foundation.
 He completed a master's degree in physics in the Autonomous University of Barcelona in 2008 and published some of his first research focusing on quantum annealing.
 He received his PhD in physics from the University of New Mexico in 2008, under the supervision of Carlton M. Caves for his thesis on nonlinear quantum metrology.
 Part of the theory developed on this thesis was later implemented in an optical experiment.